 With greater loads, the first task is to add appropriate tension to the joint capsule to maintain the friction free state of the joint.
 With movement under greater loads the task is to maintain joint capsule tension while at the same time using muscle control to create the desired movement.

-With the friction free state maintained, large loads can be distributed on opposing sides of the joint so that load is shared among multiple muscle strands and the associated connective tissue elements.
+With the friction free state maintained, large loads can be distributed to muscles on opposing sides of the joint so that load is shared among multiple muscle strands and the associated connective tissue elements.